radius-project/radius/docs/content/getting-started/tutorial/dapr-microservices/dapr-microservices-add-dapr/index.md

 The `traits` section is one of several top level sections in a *component*.
 Traits are used to configure the component in a cross-cutting way.
 Other examples would include handling public traffic (ingress) or scaling.
 {{% /alert %}}

-## Add a Dapr Invoke binding on the nodeapp component
+## Add a Dapr Invoke binding

-Add another *binding* on the `nodeapp` component representing the Dapr service invocation protocol.
+Add another [Binding]({{< ref bindings-model.md >}}) on the `nodeapp` component representing the Dapr service invocation protocol.
 Adding a binding for the kind `dapr.io/Invoke` declares that you intend to accept service invocation requests on this component.

 ```sh
   resource nodeapplication 'Components' = {